 You can raise or lower the height of the pool stick by raising or lowering your fingers and the arch of the palm.
 The pool stick should slide easily back and forth.

-Step #4: Hold the pool cue steady as you take aim.
+Step #4: Hold the pool cue stick steady as you take aim

 Look down the cue stick to the other end.
 You want to line up the shot so the cue stick hits the cue ball in the center.
 There are variations where you can hit the cue ball in specific spots to make it go in different directions.